 The little video on fingerloop.org’s “basic braiding instructions” link shows loops being taken ‘reversed’ (the loop gets a half-turn as it passes over to the other hand).

-There are also some great braids that are made by completely different methods, like the Spiral braids (video links for these are at the bottom of my tutorials page).
-Fingerloop.org also teaches this braid.
+There are also some great braids that are made by completely different methods than either of these two opposite/ complementary ones, like the Spiral braids.
 The 15th C term for the Spiral braid is “lace bend round.”
-There are other cool braids made with the lace bend round type of braiding.
+There are other historic braids made with this type of braiding, as well, where loops are exchanged between pairs of fingers, back and forth across the two hands (taught on fingerloop.org and Silkewerk).

 Just keep calm and remember your A, B, C, D + L and R and you’ll do fine!

 It really is pretty amazing how many beautiful little braids people had figured out in the 15th and 17th Centuries.
 The braids I mention above are just some of the ones that could be made by a solo braider.
-I’m not even getting into any of the amazing multiple-braider braids—the 17th C manuscripts had over 20 of these.
-(Fingerloop.org teaches some of these, too).
+I’m not even getting into any of the amazing multiple-braider braids – the 17th C manuscripts had over 20 of these.
+(Update: For more about loop braiding history, see my post Which Braids on This Site are Historically Accurate?).

 By the way, “Tak V bowes, departed” translates as “Take 5 loops, bicolor.”
 These are words that begin more than one 15th C. braid instruction!

 Fingerloop.org’s info is available in print as a very handy and extremely inexpensive booklet (see their homepage).
-I think it’s not quite as complete as the website—I’m pretty sure they’ve added braids to the website that aren’t in the booklet.
-Check the “errata” for the booklet on their home page.
+It’s not as complete as the website – the lowest section of braids under “Braid Patterns” was added to the website later, and include some very pretty single-worker braids.
+(Unless maybe the booklet has been updated since I got mine?)
+Check the errata for the booklet on fingerloop.org’s home page and make the corrections into the booklet.

 can you loop braid with 3 colors?

-Hi Katlynn–Thanks for asking!
-Yes you can, in fact you could even have every loop be a different color…Are you thinking of a specific braid pattern, like the “wavy” design braid in my first photo?
-That one looks very nice as a 3-color braid, with the “wave” made from two colors against one background color.
-The wave can either be two colors side-by-side, or one central color outlined by one or two other colors…It could even be 4 narrow stripes of different colors side-by-side against one background color, for a 5-color braid.
+Sure, the second photo in this post shows a loop braid with three colors.
+Do you mean the braids in the first photo?
+That “wavy” motif braid looks very nice as a 3-color braid.
+My examples just used one color for the “wave” motif, and one for the background.
+But this braid also looks great when the wave is made from two colors against one background color.
+The wave can either be two colors side-by-side, or one central color outlined by one or two other colors…In fact the wave motif could even be made up of 4 narrow stripes of different colors side-by-side against one background color, for a 5-color braid.

-If you are interested in knowing how the colors line up down a braid, see my Color-pattern planning tutorial…(for planning square braids and spanish braids)
+If you are interested in how colors line up down a braid, check out my Color-pattern planning tutorial…(for planning color patterns for square braids and spanish braids)

 –Ingrid